hekri-d/SteamProps/README.md

 Second method.
 -------------

 Download the .deb package and install with a package manager.
-Just double(single?) click it acutally.
+Just double(single?) click it actually.